poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

 # Fermah - Challenge: Deployment Guide

-## Deploy your project on a local network
+## Steps to deploy on a local network

-You can deploy your contracts and run an end-to-end test or demo as follows:
+Deploy your contracts and run an end-to-end test or demo as follows:

 1. Start a local testnet with `anvil` by running: